San Diego Wineries

 - Specialties: Notable for its scenic stone patio and exceptional Viognier, this winery is a peaceful haven for those seeking serenity and superb wine.

-Central San Diego's Urban Vines
+Central San Diego: Urban Vines

-- Carruth Cellars Wine Garden
+Carruth Cellars Wine Garden

 - Address: 2215 Kettner Blvd, San Diego, CA